Conference calls can be a mess!

 We all have a powerful visual sense.
 Shutting it off allows you to focus more fully on what you’re hearing — and that can make all the difference.

-And standing near the speakerphone means you don’t have to shout to be heard.
+And if you ever again find yourself on a conference call in a room with other people, move as close as possible to the speaker phone when it’s your turn to talk.
+Standing near the speakerphone means you don’t have to shout to be heard.
 Instead, you can concentrate on speaking clearly and slowly, with good articulation.

 5. Bring On The Drama